Tratamientos

 Prevention

-This is the branch of dentistry dedicated to treating children.
-The pediatric dentist is responsible for detecting possible abnormalities in the position of jaws or teeth and providing restorative treatment if necessary.
-The special needs of primary teeth and growing bones are taken into account.
+It is the branch of dentistry that focuses on treating children.
+The pediatric dentist is responsible for detecting possible abnormalities in the position of the jaws or teeth and providing restorative treatment when necessary.
+Special consideration is given to the unique needs of primary teeth and growing bones.

-Restorative treatment primarily consists of treating trauma, using sealants, which consists of lightly filling the grooves and fissures of teeth with minimal removal of dental material to prevent possible cavities, and treating cavities that occur and their consequences.
+Restorative treatment primarily involves treating trauma, using sealants—which involve lightly filling the grooves and fissures of the teeth without removing much tooth structure to prevent potential cavities—and treating existing cavities and their consequences.

-It is the most common pathology in children aged 7 to 11 years.
-Trauma usually causes dislocation in primary teeth, and fracture in permanent teeth.
-In the latter, the most commonly affected teeth are the permanent upper central incisors.
+It is the most common condition in children aged 7 to 11.
+In primary teeth, trauma usually results in a dislocation, while in permanent teeth it usually results in a fracture; among permanent teeth, the most commonly affected are the upper central permanent incisors.

-In cases where trauma results in avulsion, a complete detachment of the tooth from the socket, reimplantation is indicated if less than 120 minutes have passed; if more time has passed, the failure rate is 100%.
-The tooth should be transported in the patient's own mouth, or in the mouth of a family member, in milk or serum.
-Rubbing or brushing the tooth at any time is strictly contraindicated, as this would prevent the possibility of reimplantation.
+In cases where trauma results in avulsion—the complete detachment of the tooth from its socket—reimplantation is indicated if less than 120 minutes have elapsed; if more time has passed, the failure rate is 100%.
+The tooth must be transported in the patient’s own mouth or in the mouth of a family member, in milk or saline solution.
+Rubbing or brushing the tooth at any time is strictly contraindicated, as this would preclude the possibility of reimplantation.

 The following treatments are available:

-Indirect veneering.
-Before performing this procedure, you must be certain that the tooth in question does not present spontaneous or nocturnal pain, that the pain has not lasted more than two weeks, and that the pain is provoked and ceases when the painful stimulus is removed.
+Indirect coating.
+Before performing this procedure, you must ensure that the tooth in question does not exhibit spontaneous or nocturnal pain, that the history of pain has lasted no longer than two weeks, and that the pain is provoked and ceases when the painful stimulus is removed.

-Direct veneering.
-Direct veneering is not usually used on primary teeth due to the risk of failure.
-The pulp of primary teeth is no longer able to repair the pulpal communication due to the pulp tissue.
+Direct coating.
+Direct restorations are generally not used on primary teeth because of the risk of failure.
+The pulp of primary teeth is no longer capable of repairing a pulp exposure because the pulp tissue...

 Pulpotomy.
-This is the complete removal of the coronal pulp followed by the application of a filling material in the pulp chamber.
+It involves the complete removal of the coronal pulp, followed by the application of a filling material to the pulp chamber.
 This material will serve to:

-– Promote healing and thus preserve the vitality of the root pulp.
+– Promote healing and thereby preserve the vitality of the root pulp.

 Pulpectomy.
-This involves the complete removal of the pulp from the coronal chamber, as well as the radicular pulp, before filling the root canals with zinc oxide eugenol.
-It's important that the filling, in this case zinc oxide eugenol, be resorbable so that there are no problems when the permanent tooth begins to erupt.
+It involves the complete removal of the pulp from the coronal chamber as well as the root canal, followed by filling the canals with zinc oxide-eugenol.
+It is important that the filling material—in this case, zinc oxide-eugenol—be resorbable so that there are no problems when the permanent tooth begins to erupt.

 Immature permanent teeth

-Treatments for immature permanent teeth will be very conservative, unlike those for primary teeth, since these are permanent teeth and, being immature, are easily replaced and very vital.
+Treatments for immature permanent teeth will be very conservative, unlike those for primary teeth, since these are the permanent teeth; and because they are immature, they regenerate very easily and are highly vital.

 Pulpotomy

-It is indicated in those cases where there is an exposed living pulp and direct pulp protection or direct capping is contraindicated.
-Therefore, it will be indicated in medium or large pulp exposures and in those where there are symptoms of pulp with irreversible damage, but as long as this damage has not reached the root pulp.
+It is indicated in cases where, given the presence of exposed vital pulp, direct pulp protection or direct covering is contraindicated; and is therefore indicated for medium or large pulp exposures and in cases where there are symptoms of irreversible pulp damage, provided that the lesion has not reached the root pulp.

 Indications: